Muff1nz/imt2531_Graphics_Exam_2016/README.md

 # imt2531_Graphics_Exam_2016
-Project for a exam i did in graphics in 2016, using C++, SDL/Glew and OpenGL.
+Project for an exam i did in graphics in 2016, using C++, SDL/Glew and OpenGL.